-The City of Mullins' response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
-The City of Mullins' response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The City of Mullins' responses to the findings identified in our audit is described in the accompanying schedule of findings and responses.
+The City of Mullins' responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.